 In case of emergency contact the Police, dial: 999

-If you are female and feel reluctant to speak to the police, you may wish to call Women’s Aid 0808 800 0028 who is an independent charity run by women to help other women.
+If you are female and feel reluctant to speak to the police, you can call Women’s Aid 0808 800 0028.
 You can speak to them in the strictest confidence about your problems and they can offer you practical and emotional support or help you find emergency refuge accommodation if you are escaping abuse.

 National Domestic Violence Helpline – 24 hour free phone Tel: 0808 2000 247